osmandapp/web/main/docs/user/map/routes.md

 The **Dirt Bike Trails** feature allows you to display dirt bike-specific routes on the map based on the `dirtbike:scale` tag.
 This scale highlights trails suitable for dirt biking, with a colored overlay showing difficulty levels.

 You can activate this feature in *Menu → Configure map → Routes → Dirt bike routes*.
-The system functions similarly to the MTB scale, offering a visual representation of routes tailored to dirt biking.
-More about the [dirtbike tag can be found here](https://wiki.openstreetmap.org/wiki/Key:dirtbike:scale).
+The system functions similarly to the MTB scale, offering a visual representation of routes tailored to dirt biking — more about the [‘dirtbike’ tag can be found here](https://wiki.openstreetmap.org/wiki/Key:dirtbike:scale).

 ![Map routes - Dirt Bike Trails](@site/static/img/map/map-routes-dirt-bike-trails.png)

 ### Hiking Trails Difficulty Grade

-Some road segments could be part of many routes but they could be individually colored to represent difficulty for the segment in mountainous areas.
-Currently OsmAnd supports Italian and Swiss classifications, each of them has a specific list of equipment requirements to access this segment.
+Some road segments could be part of many routes, but they could be individually colored to represent difficulty for the segment in mountainous areas.
+Currently, OsmAnd supports Italian and Swiss classifications, and each has a specific list of equipment requirements to access this segment.

 1. [*SAC scale*](https://wiki.openstreetmap.org/wiki/Key:sac_scale)
 2. [*CAI scale*](https://wiki.openstreetmap.org/wiki/Proposal:Cai_scale)